mosip/inji-certify/docs/Ledger-Issuance.md

       }
     ]
 ```

+**Important:** The v1 `/ledger-search` API uses issueDate for issuance, while v2 `/v2/ledger-search` uses issuanceDate for improved field consistency; both return credential and status details for search queries.
+Overall the response structure remains the same.

 **Ledger Test Scenarios**
 - When `credentialId` is not provided during ledger search, the system returns all credentials matching the other criteria along with their status information.